RDLtd/api/docs/restaurant-core/index.md

 # Restaurant Core

-Access the core data set for restaurant
+Returns the core data set for a restaurant

 * **URL**